sambrosz/SSMMP-a-simple-protocol-for-Service-Mesh-management/README.md

  <a href="/ssmmpComAPIv1.1.pdf"> SSMMP/1.1 communication APIs: the code and its detailed explanation </a> to dowload

-The team:  Mateusz Bielicki and Jakub Luka (students of Computer Science at University of Siedlce)

 So far the implementation clearly show that SSMMP should be viewed (by developers) as an integral part of CNApps.